 7. See a Movie Under the Stars

-Head to Pioneer Park in Nevada City for the final two Movies Under the Pines of 2018.
-July 28 will have a showing of The Karate Kid, and August 18 will be Best of Show.
-For the younger kids, there will be two free movies showing at Western Gateway Park in Penn Valley coming up July 26 with a showing of Ferdinand, and August 2 will be the final event with a showing of A Bug’s Life.
+Head to Pioneer Park in Nevada City for two Movies Under the Pines in 2019.
+June 15 will have a showing of Raiders of the Lost Ark, and July 27 will be What About Bob.
+For the younger kids, there will be free movies showing at Western Gateway Park in Penn Valley every Friday night (except July 5) from June 14-July 26.
 Movies begin at dusk, and concessions are available beginning at 7:30 p.m.

 9. Pan for Gold